MaterializeInc/materialize/doc/user/content/ops/optimization.md

     setting compaction policy on the Kafka topic to have Kafka perform the compaction.

-    If you are using a [file source](/sql/create-source/text-file), consider rewriting the file to remove irrelevant historical data.

   * Periodically send dummy updates to trigger compaction.

 ## Swap